 Similar to Islam, we have the issue that the same beliefs exist beyond the point where Christianity itself came into existence.
 Christianity separated from those of the same faith during the 1st century CE.

 This was due to the birth, teachings, and following of Jesus Christ, the son of God and the Messiah.
 Many Jews were aware of the prophesized coming of the Messiah before the birth of Jesus due to messages from angels such as Gabriel but Christianity as a religion wasn’t born until near the end of Jesus’s life.

 How old is Judaism?

 How old is Christianity in comparison to Judaism?
-Well, Judaism existed prior to Christianity and is, in fact, the 3rd main Abrahamic faith.
+Well, Judaism existed before Christianity and is, in fact, the 3rd main Abrahamic faith.
 Judaism is arguably the core belief system through which Christians and Muslims were born.

 This is due to Abraham being viewed as the first Hebrew and therefore father to the Jewish people.
 So as you can see, answering: How old is Islam?
 And: How old is Christianity?
-Leads us into having to answer: How old is Judaism?
+This leads us into having to answer: How old is Judaism?

 This is also where we start running into problems as historical records become fuzzy, documents contain contradicting accounts and as such, discovering the age of Judaism becomes a little more difficult.